OSU-CS-325/Project_Two_Coin_Change/zip-to-turn-in/README.md

 ```

 * You can then check the results from running the script in the newly created '[InputFile]change.txt' in the current directory, where 'InputFile' will match your input file name.
+* NOTE: Change values greater than 25 will not be run due to extremely long run times.
+A message will be placed in the output file alerting you to this fact.